fastfoodhackings/main/README.md

-# You need to edit config before using this application
+# You need to edit the config before using this application